People

 Chemistry Ph.D. student

 Tommy earned his bachelors degree in Chemistry with a concentration in Pure Chemistry at the University of California Riverside.
 There he developed a passion for not only the physical sciences, but biochemistry as well.
-Now at Clemson, he hopes to further his passions and make meaningful contributions to the Chemistry department and the field as a whole.
+Now at Clemson, he is using single-molecule methods to study the folding of the bacterial protein LacY, a model system for understanding how membrane proteins orient in the bilayer.
+He has also led the implementation of new coupling chemistry that has significantly improved the throughput of our experiments.

 Undergraduates